jlbouche/Pokehub/README.md

 ## Gotta index 'em all!

 #### Professor Oak is recruiting for more professors throughout the Pokemon universe!
-Before you can prove yourself as a Pokemon Researcher though, he's requiring some hands-on training by sending you out into the world of Pokemon.
+Before you can establish yourself as a full-fledged Pokemon Researcher, he's requiring some hands-on training by sending you out into the world of Pokemon.
 Add new Pokemon, comment on special interactions you've had with them, and continue your journey in becoming a Pokemon master!

 ## Screenshots of app